hno2/blog/content/life/tension.md

 By definition, convenience is easy.
 It's the effortless choice, the quick solution to everyday dilemmas.
 While this can save time and have its benefits, it might also lead us into a subtle trap.
 Consider how often, in making decisions, we gravitate towards the convenient, easy way out, without much thought.
 We externalize our decision-making, opting for the path of least resistance, and in doing so, we unknowingly set ourselves on a course that might not align with our true desires.

 Each day, we make countless decisions, but how often do we reflect on the outcomes of those choices?
-A pivotal shift in perspective occurs when we stop to contemplate whether a decision was automatic, a result of fast thinking (read Kanemann Fast Thinking - Slow Thinking), or a product of mindful consideration.
+A pivotal shift in perspective occurs when we stop to contemplate whether a decision was automatic, a result of fast thinking (read Kahneman Fast Thinking - Slow Thinking), or a product of mindful consideration.
 Mindful decision making may not always guarantee we'll reach the perfect destination, but it is about more than the endpoint; it's about the journey itself.

 Think about it.
 If we pad our lives with cushions, ensuring there's no challenge involved in achieving our goals, what happens when we finally reach them?
 There's no spark of joy, no sense of relief or accomplishment.
 We don't get excited by neither success or failure.
 It's as if we've missed the point of it all.